 In addition it helped me learn the steps I needed to correct mistakes throughout my career.
 I learned that you need to identify your mistakes, identify the reasons for your mistakes, and focus on replacement actions that will prevent you from repeating investment mistakes.

 It is not enough to never make the exact same mistake again.
 If you focus on replacement actions you can save yourself from making other investment mistakes.

-These are great replacement actions to reduce potential future investment mistakes: 34 Investment Strategies and Rules To Make You a Better Investor!
+These are great replacement actions to reduce potential future investment mistakes:

 While Arbor Investment Planner has used reasonable efforts to obtain information from reliable sources, we make no representations or warranties as to the accuracy, reliability, or completeness of third-party information presented herein.
 The sole purpose of this analysis is information.
 Nothing presented herein is, or is intended to constitute investment advice.
 Consult your financial advisor before making investment decisions.